 Stretching the cervix

-Remembering that the cervix is the guardian of the womb, prying it open is going to send a danger message to your brain.
-I found it fascinating that many gynaecologist do not use anesthetic on this delicate organ when inserting an IUD.
+Remembering that the cervix is the guardian of the womb, any amount of physical interference such as prying it open is going to send a danger message to your brain.
+I find it fascinating that many gynaecologist do not use anesthetic on this delicate organ when inserting an IUD.
 Why is this the case?
 Why would you have anesthetic when having a filling but not when forcing the cervix open to insert an object?
 It might have something to do with the fact that many women have lost sensation in their cervix due to previous invasive experiences.
 A poor excuse if you ask me.
-As for those women who have wide awake nerves in the cervix, prying it open can result in extreme pain and even loss of consciousness.
+As for the women who have wide awake nerves in their cervix, prying it open can result in extreme pain and even loss of consciousness.

 As for a D&C or termination, yes anesthetic is used, but it is invasive for the body and the psyche to say the least.
 I would highly suggest taking yourself through a gentle, nurturing healing process after such a procedure.
 Yoni steaming is a fantastic healing tool for this kind of event.
 Along with any form of ceremony you feel is needed to help find peace within yourself.

-As for the common ‘stretch and sweep’ procedure used to encourage the body to start labor, well firstly what’s the rush?
-Again by forcing open the guardian of the womb while there is a baby inside, you are putting the body into high alert of external danger, this would surely have the opposite effect?
+Then there is pregnancy and the ‘stretch and sweep’ (membrane sweep) procedure commonly used to encourage the body to start labor.
+Well firstly what’s the rush?
+Again by forcing open the guardian of the womb while there is a baby inside, you are putting the body into high alert of external danger.
+Surely this could increase the chances of the body holding onto the baby longer until it feels safe?
+Plus membrane sweeps increase the chances of a ruptured membrane (broken waters), as well as increasing the chances of contaminating the baby with pathogenic bacteria such as Group B Strep, not a great idea.
 Even the simple act of having your cervix checked during pregnancy and certainly during labor is questionable.
 Many, many women have reported their surges slowing down or halting completely after an internal exam.
 In fact there are even cases of the labor stopping completely or dilation closing.
 Yes the cervix can reduce it’s dilation if the body feels any external threat.
 Why would the body birth a baby into an unsafe environment?

 One could even think of the cervix as the guardian to our internal emotional world.
 The place where women keep their deepest experiences of the world.
 In which case it might be beautiful to start changing the way we relate to it physically and emotionally.